multiformats/multibase/README.md

 > Don't we have to agree on a table of base encodings?

 Yes, but we already have to agree on base encodings, so this is not hard.
-The table even leaves some room for custom encodings.
+The table even leaves some room for custom encodings and is intended to work both in contexts where the encodings are known or agreed on and open-world or brownfield contexts where these may vary.

 ## Implementations: